Centers for Medicare & Medicaid Services (CMS), HHS.

-This proposed notice acknowledges the receipt of an application from the Joint Commission for continued recognition as a national accrediting organization for hospitals that wish to participate in the Medicare or Medicaid programs.
+This final notice announces our decision to approve The Joint Commission (TJC) for continued recognition as a national accrediting organization for hospitals that wish to participate in the Medicare or Medicaid programs.

 Start Further Info

 Under the Medicare program, eligible beneficiaries may receive covered services from a hospital provided certain requirements are met.
 Section 1861(e) of the Social Security Act (the Act), establish distinct criteria for facilities seeking designation as a hospital.
 Regulations concerning provider agreements are at 42 CFR part 489 and those pertaining to activities relating to the survey and certification of facilities are at 42 CFR part 488.
 The regulations at 42 CFR part 482 specify the minimum conditions that a hospital must meet to participate in the Medicare program.

 Generally, to enter into an agreement, a hospital must first be certified by a state survey agency (SA) as complying with the conditions or requirements set forth in part 482 of our regulations.
 Thereafter, the hospital is subject to regular surveys by a SA to determine whether it continues to meet these requirements.
 There is an alternative; however, to surveys by SAs.